 The stabilization stage of medical drug detox is the stage at which patients are actively ridding their bodies of substances.
 During this stage of medical drug detox, individuals will experience withdrawal symptoms.
 Thus, it’s also during this stage of medical drug detox that individuals will receive MAT.

-Doctors and a medical team along with addiction treatment specialists and mental health counselors will monitor every moment during this stage of medical drug detox.
+Doctors and a medical team along with addiction treatment specialists and mental health counselors at detox centers will monitor every moment during this stage of medical drug detox.
 All of these medical, addiction treatment, and mental health professionals will do whatever they can to make drug detox as comfortable as possible.
 This includes providing mental support, sleep accommodations, and regular meals on top of any necessary MAT.

 The third and final stage of drug detox is a transition to treatment.
 At this point in the drug detox process, the bodies of patients are stable.
 Therefore, addiction treatment specialists will support drug detox patients by advising them on what they need to do next while entering drug addiction treatment.
 Individuals with any lingering withdrawal symptoms may still be able to receive some form of MAT to help them cope as they transition into treatment.